yiisoft/proxy-middleware/README.md

 ]);
 ```

-The headers that are present in this list but missing in forwarded header groups will be deleted from request for
+The headers that are present in this list but missing in matching forwarded header group will be deleted from request
-security reasons.
+because they are potentially not secure and likely were not passed by proxy server.

-For example, with only RFC header allowed as forwarded header group:
+For example, with default forwarded header groups' setup used as well:

 ```php
 use Yiisoft\ProxyMiddleware\TrustedHostsNetworkResolver;